singiamtel/run_later/README.md

 1. The client (`run_later_client.py`) sends commands to the server
 2. The server (`run_later_server.py`) runs as a background daemon and executes tasks at the scheduled time
 3. The server automatically starts when needed and persists between commands
+4. Tasks are saved to disk and will survive server restarts and system reboots
-4. Task outputs are logged to the /tmp directory for later inspection
+5. Task outputs are logged to the /tmp directory for later inspection
+6. Logs can be viewed using the `logs` command
+7. History of completed tasks is maintained and can be viewed with the `history` command
+8. Server can be manually controlled with `server start/stop/restart` commands
+9. Server status and configuration can be inspected with `server info`

+## Files and Locations

+- Socket: `/tmp/run_later-$UID/run_later.sock` or `$XDG_RUNTIME_DIR/run_later.sock`
+- Tasks database: `~/.config/run_later/tasks.json`
+- Completed tasks history: `~/.config/run_later/completed_tasks.json`
+- Server logs: `~/.local/share/run_later/server.log`
+- Task output logs: `/tmp/run_later_<task_id>.[stdout|stderr|exit]`

 ## Requirements

 - Python 3.6 or higher

+## TO DO

+- Support for days and weeks in time delay
+    - Support for singular/plural (e.g. 1 day vs 2 days)
+- Support for recurring tasks
+- What happens when the server was down when a task was supposed to run?
+- Add tests